verovaleros/bluedriving/README.md

 Stand-alone web server
 ----------------------
 The web server was separated to help visualize the data without capturing more devices.
-If you want to analyze a previous database, or analyze the data off line, you can start the webs erver alone.
+If you want to analyze a previous database, or analyze the data off line, you can start the web server alone.

 Using multiples bluetooth dongles
 ----------------------------------